nyaruku/SIGIL/README.md

 **include**: contains the *sl.h* header file you need to include in your applications to use SIGIL

-**scripts**: contains scripts designed to simplify the mass-build process I use for SIGIL
+**scripts**: contains scripts designed to simplify the mass-build process I use for SIGIL; they should be invokved from the *scripts* folder

 **sigil-XXXXXX**: contains DLLs and static libs for SIGIL built using various compilers